PKU-YuanGroup/Video-LLaVA/README.md

 * [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT) Great job contributing the evaluation code and dataset.

 ## 🤝 Related Projects
-* [LanguageBind](https://github.com/PKU-YuanGroup/LanguageBind) An open source language-based retrieval framework.
+* [LanguageBind](https://github.com/PKU-YuanGroup/LanguageBind) An open source five modalities language-based retrieval framework.
+* [Chat-UniVi](https://github.com/PKU-YuanGroup/Chat-UniVi) This framework empowers the model to efficiently utilize a limited number of visual tokens.

 ## 🔒 License
 * The majority of this project is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/LICENSE) file.